-The Office of Policy and Innovation is currently working on additional regulations for medical marijuana facilities that are likely to result in legislation in early 2015.
+The Office of Policy and Innovation is currently working on additional regulations for medical marijuana facilities that are likely to result in legislation in summer 2015.
 More information on this effort is available at the Mayor's Medical Marijuana Ordinance web page.;

 In October of 2013, the City of Seattle passed limits on the amount of growing, processing, selling, and delivery of marijuana and related products in certain areas of Seattle.
 A summary of the regulations for marijuana-related businesses is available in Tip 134, Businesses involving the Growing, Processing, Selling or Delivery of Marijuana.